 Step 6: Items Needed

-- Top half of LTC-101 from HandgunLicense.com from online provider
+- Top half of the LTC-101 form from HandgunLicense.com completed/signed by certified online provider.

-- State Issued Driver License or US Passport or Certificate of Naturalization
+- State Issued Driver License; US Passport; or Certificate of Naturalization

 - For Veterans – DD 214